IyesGames/minewars/README.md

 I intend to open-source all the Bevy-centric parts of the code, but I want to keep some key components of the game proprietary.

-When you build this repo with default cargo features, you will get a fully-functional MineWars **viewer**, capable of:
+The intention is: when you build this repo with default cargo features, you should get a fully-functional MineWars **viewer**, capable of:
  - Playing back replay files
  - Spectating live games

-Note that this effectively includes all the Bevy code of the game (BTW, the game server is actually not implemented using Bevy), and most of the technology that people in the Bevy community have wanted to learn from my project.
+Note that this effectively includes almost all the Bevy code of the game, and most of the technology that people in the Bevy community have wanted to learn from my project.
 UI, rendering, input, etc … are all included.
 So is some of the networking (for spectating).

 However, the open-source build does *not* provide the following features:
  - Hosting games (no server, LAN, or Playground modes)